Boston Personal Injury Lawyer

 If you were hurt in an accident, you could be entitled to file a lawsuit to seek relief.
 The medical bills, lost wages, and pain and suffering that result from an accident are often too much to handle, and accident victims could be unable to get back to work to cover these expenses.
 Besides, if someone else was responsible for your injuries, you should never have to pay for the harm that they caused.

 In many cases, the best path to recovery is a lawsuit.
 Filing a lawsuit can be far more complex and involves rules of court procedure, statutes of limitations, and other rules that you have to follow.
-That is why it is important to work with an experienced Boston personal injury lawyer like those at the Law Office of John J. Sheehan.
+That is why it is important to work with our experienced Boston personal injury lawyers at the Law Office of John J. Sheehan.
 Our attorneys have decades of experience handling these kinds of cases and helping injury victims get the money they need to move forward after a serious injury.

 A plaintiff is compensated when a fair settlement is reached or when a jury rules that the plaintiff is entitled to a monetary award.
-The amount of compensation may depend on the extent of the injury, the amount of medical bills, and the victim’s past and future lost wages.
+The amount of compensation may depend on the extent of the injury, the cost of medical bills, and the victim’s past and future lost wages.
+Certain types of damages are also capped at specific limits, while other damages may have no limit.

 If the plaintiff’s catastrophic injury arises from medical malpractice, a $500k non-economic damage cap applies in most cases, as per Mass.
 Gen. Laws Ann.
 231 § 60H.
 An exception to this rule is if the plaintiff can show he or she suffered the following: